skjalal99/Js_Mini_Projects/Js_Random Quote Generator/readme.txt

 -----------
 1. Open index.html in a browser.
 2. Click "Generate Quote" to display a new quote.
-3. Quotes are selected randomly from a preset list.
+3. Quotes are selected randomly from a preset list assigned in script.js file.

 Technologies Used:
 ------------------